BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 These benchmarks were migrated from the main `bigweaver-agent-canary-hydro-zeta` repository to:

 1. **Separate dependencies**: Remove timely and differential-dataflow dependencies from the main codebase
-2. **Maintain comparisons**: Allow performance comparisons between different dataflow implementations
+2. **Maintain comparisons**: Allow performance comparisons between different dataflow implementations (timely/differential vs dfir_rs)
 3. **Reduce build time**: Avoid compiling these dependencies in the main repository
 4. **Focused development**: Keep the main repository focused on its core functionality

+See [MIGRATION.md](MIGRATION.md) for detailed migration documentation.

 ## Development